Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Separation evaluation

-The separation power of dndx can be calculated with the definition from \ref{separationpowerdefinition}.
-The mean measured value dndx can be read out by FIG~\ref{fig:tpc_value} directly, and the sigma can be derived as $\sigma_\text{dndx}=\sigma_\text{read out}/\sqrt{l}$, l is the length of the trajectory interacted with TPC.
-The method of the calculation of the length is similar to the method of TOF, but the start of the trajectory is the intersection point between the helix and the inner wall of the TPC.
-It should be noted that the end of the trajectory is the point of maximum radial extent when the point of maximum radial extent is in the TPC.The separation power of TPC as a function of momentum and polar angle is shown in FIG~\ref{fig:separationpowertpc}.
-The colors of the regions is same with the FIG~\ref{fig:separationpoweitkotk}.
+The separation power of dN/dx is calculated using the definition given in Sec.~\ref{separationpowerdefinition}.
+The mean dN/dx value is obtained directly from Fig.~\ref{fig:tpc_value}, while the corresponding resolution is derived as

+where $l$ is the trajectory length inside the TPC.
+The calculation of this length is similar to that used for the ToF, except that the starting point is taken to be the intersection between the helix and the inner wall of the TPC.
+If the point of maximum radial extent lies inside the TPC volume, it is taken as the end point of the trajectory.
+The resulting separation power of the TPC as a function of momentum and polar angle is shown in Fig.~\ref{fig:separationpowertpc}.
+The color scheme is the same as in Fig.~\ref{fig:separationpoweritkotk}.